 Why Support Second-Stage Businesses?

 Second-stage growth companies are powerhouses for job creation.
-In 2012, Florida headquartered companies averaged more than 150,000 second-stage establishments.
+Florida headquartered companies averaged more than 150,000 second-stage establishments.
 Second-stage businesses represent more than 2.6 million jobs – that’s nearly 30 percent of the jobs being created by 6 percent of the companies headquartered in Florida.
-Source: YourEconomy.org, an online resource of the Edward Lowe Foundation.
+Source: YourEconomy.org, an online tool for analyzing business activity.

 In the state of Florida, the entrepreneurial ecosystem is thriving!
 With support from our local governments and industry partners, combined with the expertise offered from the GrowFL, the economic garden continues to grow.